percona/percona-server/doc/source/release-notes/Percona-Server-5.6.44-85.0.rst

 - the ``ACCESS_DENIED`` field of the :table:`information_schema.user_statistics`
   table was not updated correctly.
 Bugs fixed :psbug:`3956`, :psbug:`4996`.

-- postinst maintainer script in ``percona-server-server-5.6`` did not escape the password properly and as a result would fail to use it.
-Bug fixed :psbug:`4572`.

 - the page cleaner could sleep for long time when the system clock was adjusted to an earlier point in time.
 Bug fixed :psbug:`5221` (upstream :mysqlbug:`93708`).